What are the key principles of Lean product development? Here are seven, that if applied correctly, can transform your product development process.

 In a typical, push-based development systems, the work in the system is very difficult to see without some form of Visual Work Management tools.
 The result is that the resources are overloaded and multitask, and the durations of their tasks are unnecessarily extended.
 Instead of the ‘single piece flow’ as demonstrated by the cashier example, we have multitasking as depicted in the image below.

-What is a queue?
-A queue in product development is the duration of time when something is ready to be worked on, but is waiting for someone to work on it, is called “wait time” or “queue time.”
+- queue in product development is the duration of time when something is ready to be worked on, but is waiting for someone to work on it, is called “wait time” or “queue time.”
 The duration between starting a task and completing a task is called “execute time.”
 In traditional product development, wait time is typically much greater than execute time.

 Only when all of the work in the system becomes visible can you begin to manage it.
 And systems loaded to high capacity states have very long cycle times.
 However, by managing WIP (work in progress) you can reduce loading and keep the active work flowing much faster.
 And you can see and monitor it at the daily meetings.